carpentries-incubator/pangenomics/_episodes/11-other-resources.md

 ---
 ## Downstream analysis of pangenomes

-At this point, we already have learnt about how to build a pangenome.
-We have a list of the organisms we included in the analysis and we obtained a matrix of presence-absence of genes, which roughly represents our pangenome.

-Preferable, we can also have a metadata file that includes phenotypic features related to each one of our samples.
-For example, year of isolation, geographic origin of the sample, host, drug-resistance profile, serotype or lineage, etc. With all of this information, there exists a great number of downstream analysis we can conduct on a pangenome.
-In one hand, we can focus on the *core genome* which can be useful to reconstruct phylogenetic trees, design of molecular diagnostic tools or vaccines, among others.
-On the other hand, we can conduct comparative genomic analysis using the *accessory genome* to describe differences between subsets of samples in our dataset thath might be related with some specific traits
-Here we want to mention some of them:
+At this stage, we have acquired a comprehensive understanding of pangenome construction techniques.
+Our analysis has yielded a gene presence-absence matrix, which serves as a rudimentary representation of our pangenome.
+Ideally, we can complement this data by incorporating a metadata file encompassing various phenotypic features associated with each of our samples.
+These features may include the year of isolation, geographic origin, host information, drug-resistance profiles, levels of pathogenicity or virulence, serotypes, lineages, and more.
+Armed with this extensive metadata, a plethora of downstream analyses can be persued on the pangenome.

+Firstly, by focusing on the **core genome**, we can employ it to reconstruct phylogenetic species trees, devise molecular diagnostic tools, design vaccines, and explore other relevant avenues by using the highly conserved regions of the species studied.
+Simultaneously, utilizing the **accessory genome** enables us to conduct comparative genomic analyses, unrevealing discrepancies among subsets of samples within our dataset that may correlate with distinct characteristics or traits.
+Now, let us delve into a selection of those potential downstream analyses:

 ### Genetic Variation Analysis

 ### Functional Annotation